Who We Are

 South Kent students not only gain the tools to prepare them for the college that fits them, but also learn to embrace their path to maturity through the lens of the Hero’s Journey.

 Inspired by the writings of Joseph Campbell as well as concepts strongly held by former South Kent Headmaster George Bartlett, each South Kent boy is guided along his unique path, from finding a sense of place in the community, to a coming-of-age quest, to responsibility and commitment, to service and moving on.
 We do not believe that “one size fits all” and our qualified, caring faculty make it their mission to nurture each boy to his unique potential through hands-on, challenge-based educational experiences.

-“When I speak with South Kent graduates, they all share similar stories of transformation – of leaving one's community of origin, arriving in a new place, adapting, determining who they are and what their skill set is, learning to thrive, then determining their next step and how they can give back.
+"Growing up at, attending, and then after college teaching at SKS, I have seen and experienced the story of transformation that all our graduates share – of leaving one's community of origin, arriving in a new place, adapting, determining who we are and what our skill set is, learning to thrive, then determining our next step and how we can give back.
 It’s a process of personal transformation that is essential to true happiness.
-We help guide our boys through this process while instilling in them the values of academic, athletic, and character excellence.”
+South Kent helps guide our boys through this process while instilling in them the values of academic, athletic, and character excellence."